Christophany: New Testament

 A New Testament Christophany is Paul's vision of Christ on the road to Damascus, and the subsequent one of Ananias.
 Acts 9 describes how Paul heard a voice from Jesus.

-According to the Acts of the Apostles, the martyr Stephen saw a vision of Jesus "standing at the right hand of God" right before he was killed.
+According to the Acts of the Apostles, the martyr Stephen saw a vision of Jesus "standing at the right hand of God" before he was killed.

 Another New Testament example is John's vision of the Son of Man, recounted in Revelation 1.
 In this vision, John sees "... one like the Son of Man" who speak to John, identifying himself as "the first and the last".